camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 To improve replay protection beyond the baseline DPoP behavior:

 - Each jti value MUST be unique per proof.
 Resource servers SHOULD maintain a replay cache for jti values for at least the lifetime of the associated access token and MUST reject any DPoP proof with a reused jti.
 When a DPoP proof is invalid, including an incorrect or reused jti value, the server should return an `HTTP 400 Bad Request` error with an error code of `invalid_dpop_proof`.
-- Resource servers MUST verify that the iat value is within an acceptable time window of 15 minutes.
+- Resource servers MUST verify that the iat value is within an acceptable time window of 300 seconds.

 ## OIDC Authorization Code Flow